 At each of these stages termly meetings with parents will be held where targets are reviewed and new targets set.
-These are incorporated into an Individual Provision Map (IPM) in which teachers, show what interventions and provision is in place.
+These are incorporated into an individualised Provision Map in which teachers, show what interventions and provision is in place.
 Parents and children then work in partnership to set learning targets and to also set out how you may be able to help your child at home.